Health officials slash the number of vaccines recommended for all kids

 As no vaccines were taken off the schedule, only shifted in status, they said the vaccines would still be free and available to anybody who wants them, covered by insurance through the process of shared clinical decision-making — if a patient (or guardian) and their health care provider decide together they should get it.

 HHS officials also said they would be embarking on placebo-controlled trials looking at the timing of vaccines and their long-term effects.
-Trials have already begun at CDC, and are being initiated at FDA and the National Institutes of Health, they said.
-The officials did not provide specifics on the cost or timing of these trials, but anticipated that the trials would require follow-up for "many, many years" and take "quite some time."
+Trials have already begun at the CDC and are being initiated at the FDA and the National Institutes of Health, they said.
+The officials did not provide specifics on the cost or timing of these trials but expected that the trials would require follow-up for "many, many years" and take "quite some time."

 Copyright 2026 NPR